vippsas/vipps-developers/vipps-getting-started.md

 ## API keys for different use

+The same API keys are used for manye types of integration:
+Direct integration,
-The same API keys are used for direct integration, [WooCommerce](https://github.com/vippsas/vipps-woocommerce), [Magento](https://github.com/vippsas/vipps-magento) (both 1 and 2), [Episerver](https://github.com/vippsas/vipps-episerver),
+native apps for iOS and Android, point of sale integrations, [WooCommerce](https://github.com/vippsas/vipps-woocommerce), [Magento](https://github.com/vippsas/vipps-magento) (both 1 and 2), [Episerver](https://github.com/vippsas/vipps-episerver),